JordanMartinez/purescript-jordans-reference/21-Hello-World/02-Prelude/07-Control-Flow--Functor-to-Monad.md

 const five_string = toString(five); // or whatever the function called
 print(five_string); // print the String to the console, which returns nothing
 ```
 ... into PureScript.
-To evaluate this, we will reduce the functions by replacing the left-hand side of the `=` sign (the function's call signature) with the right-hand side of the `=` sign (the function's implementation / body).
-In the following snippet of code, you will need to scroll to the right, so that the a previous reduction aligns with the next reduction:
+To evaluate this, we will reduce the functions by replacing the left-hand side (LHS) of the `=` sign (the function's call signature) with the right-hand side (RHS) of the `=` sign (the function's implementation / body).
+In the following snippet of code, you will need to scroll to the right, so that the a previous reduction aligns with the next reduction. **Note: Read through this and practice writing it out multiple times until you get sick of it as this is at the heart of FP programming!
+Failure to understand this == Failure to write FP code.** Here's the code:
 ```purescript
 unsafePerform :: forall a.
 Box a unsafePerform (Box a) = a